GrappleTeam/GrappleGame/README.md

 1. Install git, so you will be able to clone the current files
 2. Navigate to the directory you want the files to be stored in with the command "cd"
-3. Use the following command to download the code: git clone
+3. Use the following command to download the code: "git clone https://github.com/GrappleTeam/GrappleGame.git"
+4. Edit the code using your favorite text editor

+To make the program run, wrap the whole program as an executable jar file.
+It can then be run in the terminal.